Frequently Asked Questions

 Pike Place Market is more than just fresh produce, seafood, and gorgeous bouquets of flowers.
 The Market is home to more than 400 low-income seniors and an array of social services that supports more than 11,000 vulnerable children, families and seniors every year.

 The MarketFront offers the PDA and Pike Place Market Foundation the opportunity to honor and uphold one of the key purposes of the Market, “to preserve and expand the residential community, especially for low income people.”

 Forty units of low-income senior housing are located on southern portion of the project.
 Seven of these apartments are designed to accommodate live-work space for low-income senior artists.
 Housing for low-income seniors has been identified as one of the most significant emerging needs in downtown and in the Market neighborhood.
-The Market Commons, a neighborhood center, is opening in fall 2017 on the MarketFront.
+The Market Commons, a neighborhood center, opened on September 19, 2017 on the MarketFront.

 Pike Place Market Foundation supports the heart and soul of the Market – its people.
 By helping our neighbors who work, learn and live in and around the Market, the Foundation helps the Market we love remain a thriving, caring community.
 Established in 1982, The Market Foundation has granted more than $29 Million to provide housing, healthcare, healthy food, childcare and a community of support to our most vulnerable neighbors.
 Over the past 35 years, The Market Foundation has contributed to a neighborhood model that allows a diverse community to live and thrive here at Pike Place Market.

 Funding for the $75 million project comes from the PDA, parking mitigation funds from the City of Seattle and WSDOT, donations from the Pike Up! fundraising campaign, low income housing tax credits, grants, PDA equity and debt, new market tax credits and grant funds.
 The PDA funded the initial exploratory design concepts along with support from the City of Seattle.